 - From that list, analyze who could most strongly attest to your qualities as a student and portray a positive perspective of who you are.

+- Submit a request for them to write you the letter.
+It may vary from school to school, but before anything else, it is in your best interest to email your recommender personally beforehand with your request.
+This goes without saying, but make sure to be extra polite and respectful when asking!
 Tell them why you have chosen them to write your recommendation letter to show your sincerity.
 Also, be sure to ask your teachers well in advance to ensure a quality letter.
 The ideal minimum is 2 weeks, but I think the most courteous time frame would be a month in advance just to be sure they have plenty of time (You would hate it if your English teacher assigned you an essay due the next day right?).

+- Provide a copy of an updated resume to your recommender, complete with your activity involvement in school and out of school, any awards or honors you may have received, and leadership positions you might have.
 It may also be beneficial to let them know what majors you are considering and what colleges you are applying for so their letter is as detailed and personalized as it can be.
 In this situation, more is actually better.

 - Send a thank-you note afterward expressing your appreciation goes a long way.
 Recognize that your recommender took time out of their busy schedule to do you a favor!